 Yardbird is a contemporary Izakaya eatery in Sheung Wan, serving up some of the best Yakitori outside of Tokyo.
 The restaurant pairs a sophisticated Japanese menu with an eclectic cocktail list and an upbeat ambience.
 The Eggplant Salad and Miso Breast Yakitori come highly recommended, but don’t shy away from some of the queasier items on the menu, including gizzard, heart, neck and knee yakitori.
 Just make sure you’ve ordered a Yu-Gin Highball or a Wakayama Margarita to wash it all down.

 Po’s Atelier is a boutique bakery serving up artisan breads and pastries in the hip enclave of Sheung Wan.
 The bakery was established by art director/ photographer duo Vincent Cheng and Jonathan Leijonhufvud in partnership with renowned Japanese baker, Masami Asano.
 The team have broken bread across the globe in search for the perfect loaf.
 The end result is a French-Japanese hybrid style of baking that incorporates local products such as oolong tea and Cheng’s mother’s homemade soymilk.
 You can’t really go wrong with your selection here, but be sure to try the Oolong Fig Bread, Madam Cheng Loaf, Pain Du Chocolat and selection of seasonal danishes all made from scratch on-site.
 Bon Appetit!

 We hope this post has given you a solid introduction into the culinary wonders of Hong Kong.
-If you’re hungry for more, stay tuned for the next instalment!
+If you’re hungry for more, stay tuned for the next installment!

-Virgin Australia is now operating direct flights between Melbourne and Hong Kong five times per week.
+Virgin Australia is now operating daily direct flights between Melbourne and Hong Kong.
 Search and book for flights to start planning your Hong Kong getaway!